 Meet the Practice Academy Team

-Sophie Gilbert - Practice Academy Manager
+Sophie Gilbert - Head of Service, Learning Academy

 Later in my career I moved into the Learning and Development of social workers and children’s services staff with my working roles focusing more on Practice Improvement.